Posted by Sen on December 25, 2008

 (The link opens page 377, where the story begins: the extract is on page 379).

 In short, early accounts, and those closest to Tabriz, do not say that a whole regiment, or 750 men specifically, constituted the firing squad.
 Rather they imply a normal size firing squad.
-Kazem Beg’s account specifies a platoon.
+Kazem Beg’s account specifies a platoon, while Polak says a small group.
 Perhaps the platoon became 750 as the story was told and retold, by incremental exaggeration, but I think there is a more direct explanation.
 Persian has fewer prepositions than English, with the result that each preposition has to serve many purposes.
 ‘Az’ for example can mean from, out of, than, with, belonging to and so on.
 So suppose that A tells B: a firing squad from (az) Sam Khan’s regiment was drawn up to execute the Bab.
 B understands, and tells C: a firing squad consisting of (az) Sam Khan’s regiment was drawn up to execute the Bab.
 C tells D, Sam Khan’s regiment was the firing squad, and D wonders, how many soldiers make a regiment?
 Oh, 750 … then they must have been drawn up in lines.
-And the rest is history.

-I believe in stories, even when I don’t believe them.
-Whether you like the stories, or have no time for things that just can’t be true, it is clear that miracles cannot be part of the essential verities, the root principles, of Bahai belief.
+Whether you like such stories, or have no time for things that just can’t be true, it is clear that miracles cannot be part of the essential verities, the root principles, of Bahai belief.
 Abdu’l-Baha says:

 For if we consider miracles a great proof, they are still only proofs and arguments for those who are present when they are performed, and not for those who are absent.